-Are you preparing for an overland journey to Asia and do you want to know if your rig is equipped for that?
-Or maybe you are going to buy a truck for this adventure?
+Are you preparing for an overland trip to Southeast Asia and do you want to know if your rig is equipped for such a journey?
+Or maybe you are planning to buy a truck for this adventure?

 This may raise the question:

 There is a paved road all the way from Europe to the easternmost point in Vietnam.
 If you want, you don’t have to hit one single unpaved road.

 No, it doesn’t.
 Rest assured, if you want, you can enjoy your share of potholed rough tracks and quagmires.

 So don’t ditch the idea of driving a sturdy Land Cruiser or Land Rover just yet.

 Land Rover vs Land Cruiser – the Discussions:

 I don’t know yet how the northern route via Russia and the Stans is.
 We’ll be driving this in 2018 so stay tuned.